mrico-dev/LRDE-v1ca-active-learning/README.md

 Note that the python programs were made as quickly coded prototypes.
 The C++ program on the other hand was made to be more optimized and clean.

 The C++ version of the program is currently being worked on in order to support one-counter automata, and to be more clear to read and optimized.
+The Python codes are left as draft of the C++ program.